ajayravindranathan/tlc303/lakeformation_permissions_amazon_sagemaker.md

 On the below screen shot choose the Sagemaker execution role from the list of IAM users and roles

 <img width="536" alt="Screenshot 2021-11-20 at 13 10 13" src="https://user-images.githubusercontent.com/81493814/142727601-bf04fe2c-2016-4318-81ba-62171c5e072f.png">

+Click on Grant.

+**Congratulations!!** You have now provided the required permissions for Sagemaker to ingest data, run feature engineering tasks, train and test the model, and finally deploy a real-time endpoint for inference.